heritage-of-rajasthan-essay

 Another Haveli was recently converted into a heritage hotel and is called The Johari.
 The history of this Haveli is that it was popular by the name of Lal Haveli and owned by the Kasliwal family.
 I wish it was more authentic; the pastel colors in the renovated or restored areas seem to have been inspired by the Spanish mansions on the Mediterranean coast.

-I hope many more traditional mansions in the walled city are converted into either BNB or hotels so the travelers can have an authentic experience.
+I hope many more traditional mansions in the walled city are converted into either BNB or hotels so that travelers can have an authentic experience.
 Unfortunately, owing to market dynamics these are turning into office or retail spaces.

 street-photography-jaipur-rajasthan-old-house